 Spanish numbers, exploring the basics from 1 to 100.
 Learning numbers in a new language is a fundamental step toward mastering it.
 Spanish, a language rich in culture and spoken by millions worldwide, offers a numeric system that is both logical and intriguing.

 The Spanish numeric system is based on Latin, similar to English.
-However, there are some key differences in pronunciation and structure.
-Let’s begin with the basics:
+However, there are key differences in pronunciation and structure.
+Below you’ll find clear explanations, light examples, and practical tips to make recognition and recall easier without overwhelming you with long code blocks or tables.

 Counting from 1 to 20: